domsloth/TrackSystem/README.md

 Type in [/tracksystem help] to see all commands.
 You can find the first snpshot in the releases tab.

-SNAPSHOT - MEANS IT'S NOT BEEN TESTED OR RUN THORUG QUALITY ASSURANCE USAGE AT YOUR OWN RISK.
+SNAPSHOT - MEANS IT'S NOT BEEN TESTED OR RUN THROUGH QUALITY ASSURANCE USAGE AT YOUR OWN RISK.